UT-MPC/Warble3/README.md

 #### Currently Supported Discovery Protocol: SSDP, UPnP

 ## Quick Concepts
 Warble views the IoT structure differently compared to the today's practice of IoT.
 Warble's IoT view is built upon device-to-device communications and an open vision of the IoT, rather than multi-centralized structure which relies on the internet connection and cloud services.
+However, the current centralized structure mostly adopted today can still work with *Warble*.

 <img src="doc/media/WarbleIoTStructure.png" width="300px"/>